The following provides you with some proven cognitive activities for your baby:

 Expose your baby to a variety of toys and textures, such as soft stuffed animals, bumpy plastic rattles, or smooth wooden blocks.
 At first, limit toys to one or two simple, colorful choices to help them stay focused.
 Most objects end up in a young baby's mouth, so make sure the items aren’t too small, and always watch closely.

 As baby matures, you can modify a toy or activity.
 For example, place the ball your baby is enjoying inside a box.
 This small change will challenge his cognitive skills without frustration.

 The "cause and effect" effect.

-By age 4 to 5 months, your baby will start to drop things on purpose as a test of his newly discovered ability to influence his surroundings.
-At this stage, give him wooden spoons, plastic cups, or small boxes and make this action a game.
+By age 4 to 5 months, your baby will start to drop things on purpose as a test of their newly discovered ability to influence their surroundings.
+At this stage, give them wooden spoons, plastic cups, or small boxes and make this action a game.

-As he matures, you can move to interactive toys or activity boards.
-Show him how pushing a button creates music or opening a toy barn door makes a cow moo.
+As they mature, you can move to interactive toys or activity boards.
+Show them how pushing a button creates music or opening a toy barn door makes a cow moo.
 Seeing the results of actions will strengthen your baby’s self-confidence.